Pverheijen/peterverheijen.nl/content/posts/building-a-team.md

 [taxonomies]
 tags= ["conversations", "team"]
 +++

-Sharing your vision with your team.
+## Sharing Your Vision with Your Team

-Sharing a detailed vision for a department top down will most likely limit possibilities in terms of strategy.
-Giving an overview of a sense of direction and a sense of purpose might be enough.
-Deciding top down will limit people and give them the feeling that they are not or at least less involved (which is actually the case in that matter).
-You will get better results letting the team make decisions; they are closer to the problem than you are anyways.
+When sharing a vision for your department, a top-down approach can often stifle creativity and limit strategic potential.
+Rather than dictating every detail, offering a broad sense of direction and purpose can be more effective.
+If decisions are made solely from the top, team members may feel less involved—and rightly so.
+Letting the team drive decisions tends to produce better outcomes because they are closer to the challenges at hand.

-People are generally good and want to do good things.
+At the core, people generally want to do good and contribute positively.

-Keeping this in mind a valid strategy for building a team could be starting with people, then process will follow and lastly the goal will follow.
-Initially you will have to make sure that you get good people and that you nourish and support them.
-If they feel well and can make progress with a safety net; i.e., fail fast and fail forward.
-Then they will realize that they need a process to organize themselves more efficiently.
-From people, process will follow.
-Having people and process in place will result in progress.
+With that in mind, a sound strategy for building a successful team starts with focusing on people.
+From there, processes will naturally evolve, and progress will follow.
+Initially, your primary responsibility is to recruit talented individuals and provide them with the support they need to thrive.
+If people feel safe to take risks—knowing they can fail fast and fail forward—they will soon realize the need for processes to streamline their efforts.
+From strong people comes effective processes, and from there, progress is inevitable.

 1. People
 2. Process
 3. Progress

-Give people positive feedback.
+### Provide Positive Feedback

+Recognition is a powerful motivator.
+When people’s work is acknowledged, they are inspired to keep pushing.
+Interestingly, this applies even more so to leaders, who often receive little to no positive feedback themselves.

-Recognition of good work inspires people to do more.
-Unexpectedly this is also and even more so the case for leaders.
-Leaders generally do not get positive feedback.
-A possible approach to building a performing team could be done by tackling the following things in this order:
+A potential approach to building a high-performing team is to focus on the following, in this order:

 1. Values
 2. Vision
 3. Mission

-We go from things that are stable and should not change (values) to things that can change on a regular basis to achieve the vision (mission).
-A team should have clear values to outline their work and decisions.
-What is important and why do we care?
-What are we doing this for?
-We define a vision of what we believe the world should look like (a better place) if we succeed.
-Our mission is our plan in how to get there; it is the strategy to achieve our vision.

-And on a last note; for career advancement patience is a virtue that pays out.
+Start with the most stable element—values.
+These guide decisions and behaviors and should remain constant over time.
+From there, develop a vision, which is how you want the world to change for the better if your team succeeds.
+Finally, define the mission—your strategy for achieving that vision.
+Values rarely change, while your mission can adapt to meet the evolving needs of the vision.

+###  Career Advancement: Patience is Key

-Being in a role where you are performing well gives you opportunity to try new things and develop yourself.
-People want you to succeed and you are in an environment and situation to try things and stumble without too much outfall.
-This will give you plenty of opportunity to grow and shine.
+When you're excelling in your current role, it gives you space to explore new ideas and develop yourself.
+People want to see you succeed, and you’re in a position to experiment and learn without significant consequences.
+This creates ample opportunities to grow and shine.